 Several lenders, title companies and signing services had initiated independent screenings of Notaries, so you may have had your background checked already by one of these companies.
 This go-it-alone process led to Notaries being asked to submit to many screenings if they handled signings for several companies.

 To make the process easier, these companies sought a single-source background screening solution from the NNA.
 It's possible the company that may have screened your background will continue to accept that screening, but other companies will not be able to rely on it.
-The NNA Certified Notary Signing Agent program with background screening is universally accepted by all participating companies — including First American Lenders Advantage, Fiserv Lending Solutions, LandAmerica OneStop, LSI – A Lender Processing Services Company, National Real Estate Information Services and Stewart Mortgage Information (a subsidiary of Stewart Title).
+The NNA Certified Notary Signing Agent program with background screening is universally accepted by all participating companies.

 Why aren't the lenders or title services companies I work with requiring Notaries to have this screening?

-A group of the largest title and mortgage document services companies — including First American Lenders Advantage, Fiserv Lending Solutions, LandAmerica OneStop, LSI – A Lender Processing Services Company, National Real Estate Information Services and Stewart Mortgage Information — have indicated that major lenders they work with require Notaries to participate in background screenings under the Gramm-Leach-Bliley Act.
-It is possible that some lenders and title services companies may not be familiar with or understand the Act and its requirements, or they may not have been contacted by regulators.
+A group of the largest title and mortgage document services companies have indicated that major lenders they work with require Notaries to participate in background screenings to meet the demands of government regulators.
 If the company you work for does not require you to participate in compliance training or background screening, then you need not enroll.

 Is the NNA the only designated education provider for this process?

+No, there are other providers.
 Several lenders, title companies and signing services had initiated independent screenings of Notaries.
 This forced Notaries to submit to many screenings if they handled signings for several companies.
-To make the process easier, the nation's leading title and mortgage document services firms — First American Lenders Advantage, Fiserv Lending Solutions, LandAmerica OneStop, LSI – A Lender Processing Services Company, National Real Estate Information Services, and Stewart Mortgage Information (a subsidiary of Stewart Title) — sought a single-source background screening solution from the NNA.
+To make the process easier, the nation's leading title and mortgage document services firms sought a single-source background screening solution from the NNA.
 Through the NNA's new certification and screening program, Notary Signing Agents need not undergo a separate background screening for each of the major lenders.

 The NNA Certification and Background Screening program is designed as a single-source solution for Notaries.
 So Notaries would not have to submit to repeated background screenings, we consulted with the top title and mortgage services companies and developed a program that meets the requirements of all the participating companies' lenders.
 This means the NNA program complies with the strictest lender requirements - that way, it will meet all lenders' requirements.